RedBeardLab/rediSQL/README.md

 ## API

-The complete API are explained in the official documentation that you can access here: [api]
+The complete API are explained in the official documentation that you can access here: [API References]

 ## Contributing